 The Company must repay one-third of the outstanding principal amount of all debt issued under the Deerfield Facility Agreement on the fourth and fifth anniversaries of the Deerfield Facility Agreement.
-The Company is then obligated to repay the balance of the outstanding principal amount on February 14, 2020.
+The Company is then also obligated to repay the balance of the outstanding principal amount on February 14, 2020.
 The Company prepaid all outstanding interest and principal on the Term Notes in February 2016.

 Interest accrued on outstanding debt under the Deerfield Facility Agreement is due quarterly in arrears.
 Upon notice to Deerfield, the Company may choose to have one or more of the first eight of such scheduled interest payments added to the outstanding principal amount of the debt issued under the Deerfield Facility Agreement, provided that all such interest was due on July 1, 2016.
 The Company elected this option on all eight of the scheduled interest payments through June 30, 2016.
-The accrued interest added to outstanding principal is reflected in the condensed balance sheets as current portion of convertible notes and was paid to Deerfield on July 1, 2016.
+The accrued interest added to outstanding principal, which was previously reflected in the condensed balance sheets as current portion of convertible notes, was paid to Deerfield on July 1, 2016.
+This accrued interest added to outstanding principal, as well as the accrued but unpaid interest related to the second quarter of 2016, which was recorded within accounts payable and accrued expenses as of June 30, 2016, is reflected as a cash outflow from financing activity in the statement of cash flows.